 What Does OSHA Have to Say About Rain?

 OSHA makes sure the safety-related federal labor laws are enforced either through state programs or directly.
 However, when it comes to working in the rain, this organization doesn’t have strict standards for the employers’ behavior.
 Meanwhile, it offers recommendations.
-For example, all employers should understand that rain boosts the number of hazards related to working with height access equipment.
+For example, all employers should understand that rain boosts the number of hazards related to working with height-access equipment.
 Reaching heights and moving heavy objects during rain could lead to injuries.
 If the rain comes with strong winds and fog, it could interfere with handling heavy loads or reaching the desired objects.
-In case there is a rainstorm which comes with lightning, height-access equipment could become a lightning rod.
-So according to OSHA, it’s the employers’ responsibility to stop all operation during rain if they can’t ensure due safety for their workers.
+In case there is a rainstorm that comes with lightning, height-access equipment could become a lightning rod.
+So according to OSHA, it’s the employers’ responsibility to stop all operations during rain if they can’t ensure due safety for their workers.

 Are You Aware of Cold Stress Protection?

 Even if your employees are duly protected from slip, fall and lightning hazards when it rains, they could still face cold stress.
 Work injuries caused by cold stress are hypothermia and frostbite.
 These conditions are usually associated with low temperatures.
 However, they can occur when the temperatures are fairly mild (around 50 °F) if they are combined with rain.
 OSHA recommends using special protective clothing for people working in rain so they can avoid cold stress.
 It’s important to note that employers should be paying for protective equipment.
 However, raincoats aren’t part of it.
 So it’s up to the employer to give workers recommendations about the way they should dress when working in rainy weather.

 Do You Train Your Workers To Work in Rainy Conditions?